-This activity has been planned and implemented under the sole supervision of the Course Director, William A. Wood, MD, MPH, in association with the UNC Office of Continuing Professional Development (CPD).
+This activity has been planned and implemented under the sole supervision of the Course Director, William A. Wood, Mp.
+Mex., In association with the UNC Office of Continuing Professional Development (CPD).
 The course director and CPD staff have no relevant financial relationships with ineligible companies as defined by the ACCME.

-The University of North Carolina at Chapel Hill is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+The University of North Carolina at Chapel Hill is accredited with distinction as a provider of nursing continuing professional development by the

-A potential conflict of interest occurs when an individual has an opportunity to affect educational content about health-care products or services of a commercial interest with which he/she has a financial relationship.
-The speakers and planners of this learning activity have not disclosed any relevant financial relationships with any commercial interests pertaining to this activity.
+A potential conflict of interest occurs when an individual has an opportunity to affect educational content about health-care products or services of a commercial interest with which hey'she has a financial reliablishing.
+The relevant financial relationships by the commercial interests pertaining to this activity.